social encounter

 YOUNG GOLD DRAGON: Dignity in Battle and Moderation in Advice

-How to Use in Moderation As I often mention, the main problem with using powerful good-aligned monsters is figuring out why they don’t do the quests instead of you.
-Here are reasons for the young gold dragon: There are also a couple of ways to prompt the players to not desire the support: While the… Continue reading
+How to Use in Moderation Reason’s for the Gold Dragon’s Refusal As I often mention, the main problem with using powerful good-aligned monsters is figuring out why they don’t do the quests instead of you.
+Here are reasons for the young gold dragon: Reason’s for the Player’s Refusal There are also a couple of ways… Continue reading

 -